Jerome Bougnaud is in the fourth generation of a family of winegrowers from the Cognac region in France. Despite his […]Keep Reading

 Jerome Bougnaud is in the fourth generation of a family of winegrowers from the Cognac region in France.
 Despite his roots and formal training in France, he has made a name for himself in Spain where he’s worked closely with Peter Sisseck at Quinta Sardonia and Pingus as well as El Regajal in the D.O. of Vinos de Madrid.
 A true vigneron at heart, he is equally comfortable in the vineyards as well as the cellar.
 His years of experience in the Duero led to the creation of Galia in 2009 – a personal project he formed with the technical director of El Regajal, Daniel Garcia Pita.

-The foundation of Galia are a collection of vineyards along the Duero in the provinces of Soria, Burgos and Valladolid.
-These are 100 year old vines ranging in elevation from 795 to close to 1000 meters above sea level.
+The foundation of Galia is a collection of vineyards along the Duero in the provinces of Soria, Burgos and Valladolid.
+These are old vineyards ranging in elevation from 795 to close to 1000 meters above sea level.
 Because these scattered plots were chosen for their potential, rather than their geographic proximity, Galia is bottled as a Vino de Mesa.
 In fact because many of these sites were located outside the borders of established D.O.s, they might have been lost to future generations had Jerome not decided to utilize them for his project.

 In Piquera de San Esteban in Soria Jerome has 9 plots totalling 2.5 hectares of vines.
 They are located just outside the border of Ribera del Duero at an average elevation of 975 meters above sea level.
 These are head-pruned, pre-phylloxera vines of Tempranillo with a small amount of Albillo planted on sandy and gravelly soils over limestone bedrock.